BAM-PFA/guerrillatv/_pages/resources.md

 "Videofreex, one of the first video collectives, was founded in 1969 by David Cort, Mary Curtis Ratcliff and Parry Teasdale, after David and Parry met each other, video cameras in hand, at the Woodstock Music Festival.
 Working out of a loft in lower Manhattan, the group's first major project was producing a live and tape TV presentation for the CBS network, The Now Show, for which they traveled the country, interviewing countercultural figures such as Abbie Hoffman and Black Panther leader Fred Hampton.

 The group soon grew to ten full-time members--including Chuck Kennedy, Nancy Cain, Skip Blumberg, Davidson Gigliotti, Carol Vontobel, Bart Friedman and Ann Woodward--and produced tapes, installations and multimedia events.
-The Videofreex trained hundreds of makers in this brand new medium though the group's Media Bus project." ([**Video Databank**](https://www.vdb.org))
+The Videofreex trained hundreds of makers in this brand new medium though the group's Media Bus project." ([**Video Data Bank**](https://www.vdb.org))

 ---